Small business owners compete with their peers for customer dollars. Here are credit card processing tools you should be using.

 Card swipe hardware also allows customers to process their payment as a debit or credit transaction, using a secure pin code or signature.
 Once the sale is complete, consumers can receive a hard copy of their receipt (which some may prefer to electronic options).

-As of late summer 2015, most debit and credit cards were reissued to include an enhanced security feature, known as an EMV or smart chip.
+Debit and credit cards now include an enhanced security feature, known as an EMV or smart chip.
 Such cards now include a magnetic strip on the back of a card and a square chip on the front.

 Customers can choose how they want to pay, using either the traditional swipe method or the EMV chip.
 Those who use the chip card feature insert the card into an EMV-enabled terminal and leave it there until the transaction is approved.